gregor-smith/fallible-server/README.md

 In the future the socket map may be extended to emit events when sockets connect and close and such.

 ## Exception handling
-My motivation for creating this project was a desire for a Node web server with cleaner, more type-safe error handling, hence the integration with `fallible` and derivative name.
+My motivation behind this project was a desire for a Node web server with cleaner, more type-safe error handling, hence the integration with `fallible` and derivative name.
 As such, `MessageHandler`s should **never** throw, nor their `Cleanup` functions, nor any of the `WebSocketBody` callbacks, nor anything else.
 Anything that you suspect may throw should be wrapped to return a `Result` instead using the utilities `fallible` provides.

 That said, this is ultimately still Node, and Node is never truly exception-free.
 For this reason, `createRequestListener` has a second `exceptionListener` parameter which is called if the `messageHandler` parameter throws or if an `error` event is fired while the response is being written.
 This parameter should always be set; not doing so will print a warning and fall back to `console.error`.